aprs434/aprs434.github.io/README.md

 |BER|0.1%|0.1%|0.1%|0.1%|0.1%|
 |PER|15.8%|20.4%|22.9%|32.7%|61.0%|

-By consequence, the chances of correctly receiving a 17&nbsp;byte payload are more than twice as high as with a 113&nbsp;payload:
+By consequence, the chances of correctly receiving a 17&nbsp;byte payload are more than twice as high as with a 113&nbsp;byte payload:

 $$\frac{1-0.158}{1-0.610} \approx 2.18$$